Sesame Crusted Tuna

 • I love using a combination of black and white sesame seeds for a really eye-catching presentation, but any sesame seeds you have will work fine.

 • For added flavor, you can mix the sesame seeds with the seasonings of your choice before coating the tuna.
-Some great choices include salt, pepper, garlic powder, onion powder, thyme, and thyme.
+Some great choices include salt, pepper, garlic powder, onion powder, thyme, and rosemary.
 For a traditional Hawaiian option, swap in Furikake.

 • Try adding a small amount of sugar to the sesame seed mixture before coating the tuna.
 The sugar caramelizes under high heat, which will help to give the exterior of the ahi tuna a really beautiful golden color.